singular-gpispace/blowup/README.md

 ## Example

 An example of application of the framework is located in '/examples'.
 It just computes Groebner bases  of a given ideal over several finite fields.
 To run it, you have to execute the bash script 'run_template.sh' after changing the variable 'SINGULARPATH' (line 5 in run_template.sh') according to your installation directories.
-The content of "loghostfile' and 'nodefile' has to be changed as well.
+The content of "loghostfile' and 'nodefile' has to be changed as well according to your system.